 I am the Laboratory Manager of the Plasma Mass Spectrometry Lab at the University of Maryland.
-As you can see from the lab home page we have a Nu Instruments ICP-MS for the high precision analysis of isotope ratios and a ThermoFinnigan Element 2 for the determination of trace element abundances.
+The laboratory homepage shows that we have a Nu Instruments multi-collector ICP-MS, for the high precision analysis of isotope ratios and a ThermoFinnigan Element 2 for the determination of trace element abundances.
 Sample introduction is by laser ablation or by solution.

 My own research interests are in the origin and early evolution of planets and planetary systems.
-For me this is largely based on the analysis of chondritic meteorites; partially digested leftovers from the formation of the planets in our Solar System.
-These primitive chondritic meteorites are made up of material that was processed in the solar nebula just before or penecontemporaneously with the accumulation of materials that would eventually coalesce to form planets.
+My approach is largely based on the analysis of chondritic meteorites; partially digested leftovers from the formation of the planets in our Solar System.
+These primitive chondritic meteorites are made up of material that was processed in the solar nebula just before, or penecontemporaneously with, the accumulation of materials that would eventually coalesce to form planets.
 The material that escaped later accretion into planets, to have their memories erased by geological processing, has survived in asteroids.
-Finally they get delivered to us as meteorites, largely unchanged for 4.55 billion years.
+Finally they get delivered to us as meteorites, largely unchanged for 4.56 billion years.
 By looking at the mineralogy, petrology, chemistry and isotopic abundances in these objects we try to understand the conditions in which they formed and the processes of planet building.